Why do some cricketers get injured, yet others don't?

 Who is Angela Jackson

-Youth Athlete Consultant Angela Jackson
+Youth Athlete Consultant Physio Angela Jackson